 Why is Vehicle-Grid Integration Important?

-Transportation represents ~30% of nationwide greenhouse gas (GHG) emissions.
-To address this, 13 states - including several of the nation’s largest automotive markets - have established ambitious EV adoption goals.
+Transportation represents almost 30% of nationwide greenhouse gas (GHG) emissions.
+To address this, 13 states —- including several of the nation’s largest automotive markets — have established ambitious EV adoption goals.
 Accelerated EV adoption is needed to meet these goals, and VGI can help address barriers to faster EV adoption by accomplishing the following:

 • Reduces the total cost of EV ownership by lowering charging costs and unlocking new revenue streams for EV owners and fleet operators.

 • Unlocks new customer value propositions beyond mobility, such as home backup power and grid services when a vehicle is not in use.
-These are especially relevant during COVID-19 due to the increased number of people working from home and increased hours that EVs remain parked.
+This is especially relevant during power outages from extreme weather and as more people work from home, thus increasing the hours that EVs remain parked.

 • Unlocks new revenue streams for vehicle manufacturers, thereby improving the business case for scaling up EV product design, manufacturing, marketing, and sales.